| Title: | Read Ethoscope Data |

 acquisition device, and version of the software –

-embedded in a result file (.db
+embedded in a result file (.db) generated by the ethoscope platform.

 FILE |